 - Low heat.
 Heat varies from 30 ℃ to 60 ℃ for grinding on steel.
 You can immediately place your hand on the steel, even after a long period of grinding.

 - Low vibration.
-Tested and approved for use over a normal workday.
+Tested and approved for use over a typical workday.
 7.5 hours

-When you use the cold working tools, the only requirement is standard PPE.
+When you use cold working tools, the only requirement is standard PPE.

 For the above pointers.
 There is no requirement for the use of habitats or fireguards.
 No need to covering of expensive equipment nearby.
 It is possible to work near your colleagues, improving productivity.

-Our “Cool” technology is used in many sectors, including the oil and gas industry, the petrochemical industry, steel construction, and shipbuilding.
+Our “Cool” technology is used in many sectors, including oil and gas, petrochemical, steel construction, and shipbuilding.
 As well as during maintenance work on bridges, offshore installations, and wind turbines.